HeshanKarunaratne/aws/README.md

     - Pay per invocation
     - Can run 1000 Lambdas concurrently
     - Can store temporary files in /tmp directory and and can hold 500MB
-    - Set timeout to be a maximum of 15 minutes
+    - Set timeout to be a maximum of 15 minutes and memory upto 3008 MB
+    - Lambda Aliases allow you to give specific versions a friendlier name when you are accessing the lambda programmatically
+    - Lambda Layers: Pull in additional code and content in the form of layers.
+A layer is a ZIP archive that contains libraries, custom runtime and other dependencies.
+You can use libraries in your function without needing to include them in your deployment package
+    - Can have upto 5 layers attached to a function and unzipped deployment package size limit cant exceed 250MB

 • AWS Lambda@Edge: To override the behaviour of request and responses
     - Viewer request, Origin request, Origin response, Viewer response